 If you need to boost your cover and you already have a life insurance policy, your current insurer may be able to help.
 Either by tweaking your existing policy so it stretches to cover your additional needs, or by setting up a new policy to run alongside it.

-If you already have a life insurance policy with us, you can make a number of alterations to get cover that might fit your new needs.
+If you already have a life insurance policy with us, you can make a number of changes to get cover that might fit your new needs.
 This includes increasing your cover amount or changing how long your policy lasts.
-Depending on what modifications you want to make, we’ll either amend or replace your existing policy, or we’ll give you a new policy to act as a ‘top-up’ to your current one.
+Depending on what changes you want to make, we’ll either amend or replace your existing policy, or we’ll give you a new policy to act as a ‘top-up’ to your current one.
 These changes may affect the premium you pay, and you might have to give us some medical information.

 Multiple policies, multiple providers